Sorry, you need to enable JavaScript to visit this website.

 Studies show that active participation in sports associations can contribute to better integration in Danish society.
 However, children and young people with ethnic minority backgrounds, especially girls, are less active in sports associations compared with children of Danish origin, and there are significantly fewer sports association offers in vulnerable housing areas.

-A DBU survey (Danish Football Association) from 2019 shows that 7% of club members in Denmark were immigrants and descendants of immigrants, while this group makes up 14% of the total population.
+A DBU (Danish Football Association) survey from 2019 shows that 7% of club members in Denmark were immigrants and descendants of immigrants, while this group makes up 14% of the total population.

 The Danish Ministry of Immigration and Integration and the Danish sports organisations DBU (Danish Football Association), DIF (The Sports Confederation of Denmark) and DGI (Danish Gymnastics and Sports Associations) have therefore agreed on a new joint collaboration where the parties commit to work to get more children and young people with ethnic minority backgrounds, especially girls and women, to become a part of Denmark’s sports associations, as well as to get their parents engaged as volunteers.
 The aim of these efforts is to reduce tendencies towards social segregation and to strengthen integration.